shekkizh/shekkizh.github.io/_pages/about.md

 I'm Sarath, a Ph.D. candidate in Ming Hsieh Department of Electrical and Computer Engineering at University of Southern California.
 My research advisor is [Prof. Antonio Ortega](https://viterbi.usc.edu/directory/faculty/Ortega/Antonio).

 I'm interested in graphs and machine learning.
 Currently, I focus on non-parametric, neighborhood algorithms for understanding data and deep learning models.
 Read about one research direction I'm currently pursuing [here](/files/Research_proposal_Sarath_Shekkizhar.pdf).

+I'm in the job market for a postodoctoral position.
+Please send me an email if you think I'll be a good fit - I would be happy to discuss my research and aspirations.
 <!-- An overaching theme that has been driving my research is the need for high performing, extremely simple and explainable systems. -->
 {% capture whats-new %}
 ## What's New